FRC1257/robotics-training/docs/frc/4-Autonomous/3b-Generating-On-Bot.md

 ```

 We also used booleans to choose certain parts of our auto.
-We made them the same way you can put any other data on the dashboard.
+We set them the same way any other data can be put on the dashboard.

 ```java
 // Create a boolean for whether or not to shoot